Pupwiz/my-debian/simple-cdd-conf/README.md

 # Simple-cdd configuration for custom Debian iso image with X11, i3 and software development tools.

-## Status

-Currently I use this repo only to store some configuration files and troubleshooting notes.
-After several mainstream Debian upgrades my customized build scripts seems to broke and I had no time to fix them.
-I myself haven't installed this customized system from scratch for a while (just upgraded installed system in place).
-This project was an interesting experiment, but it proved to be a bit more heavy then I wanted.
-Currently I'm (once again) thinking about upgrading my approach to organize system settings, configuration files, package lists etc. Storing them under the source control with help of tools such as `stow` and `mr` seems to be convenient.
-But building and supporting customized `iso` seems to be an overkill.
-I'm looking onto Fedora Silverblue, with small Anaconda installer script, which allows me to do what I really need: customized partitioning and preset some installation options.
-It's approach to transactional upgrades is also very appealing.
-With some small post-install scripts I can have useful customized system.
-I only still had no enough time to make it my main system for everyday use.

 ## Motivation

 This is my custom configuration of `simple-cdd` Debian tool.
 It's for my own